Health & Nutrition Facts

 Dairy products are a key component to a healthy diet.
 Milk, cheese and yogurt contain calcium, protein, vitamin D and other essential nutrients.
 Review the science and the facts behind current diet recommendations.
-Every consumer needs to check the facts and eat three servings of dairy every day.
+Check the facts and eat three servings of dairy every day.

 Whether it's whole or skim, lactose-free, chocolate or organic, all milk delivers a unique package of nine essential nutrients—seven of which occur naturally in milk.
 Plant-based dairy products, on the other hand, rely heavily on fortification to enhance their overall nutritional value—and even so, can vary in their nutritional content, falling short in important nutrients, such as potassium and riboflavin.

 Cheese contributes important nutrients to our diets while providing a moderate amount of fat and calories.
-Review how to make wise cheese choices that fit in to adult needs for protein, calcium, less sodium and less fat.
+Review how to make wise cheese choices that fit your nutrition needs.

 Cow's milk has always been the gold standard as a nutrient-rich beverage.
 Recently, there have been several other non-dairy options available including soy, rice, almond, and hemp beverages.
 More importantly, consumers have raised questions on how these beverages compare to cow's milk.